 - Term 3 Classes begin – October 11, 2017

 - Spring 2018 Application and Documents – November 10, 2017

 - Spring 2018 Classes Begin – January 4, 2018

 All supporting documents must be received by posted deadline.
 Once all documents have been received, your application will be reviewed for admission.
 Allow two weeks for all documents to be received and Accuplacer scores evaluated before receiving your email acceptance notification.
 This email will notify you of your advisement and registration date.

 Incomplete or late applicants for credit programs will be advised to consider special admission status or a future term.
 The application will be maintained for one academic year from the date of application.
 Applicants will then have to complete the admissions process and submit all documents again.

 Apply to Atlanta Technical College in Five Easy Steps!
 These steps must be completed before you can register for classes.

 Complete the online admissions application and pay the $25 application fee.
 Your receipt will be required for entry for the Accuplacer Placement Assessment (if applicable) or you may retrieve it from the Business Office Cashier located in the Cleveland Dennard Building.

-Complete the placement assessment, You must submit scores or select one of the following:
+Complete the placement assessment.
+You must submit one of the following: